Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 Most recently, retrieval-augmented generation (RAG) techniques have further advanced the field.
-For instance, Feng et al. (2024) \cite{feng2024courseassist} developed \textit{CourseAssist}, a system that grounds tutor-generated responses explicitly in course syllabi and lecture notes, ensuring alignment with instructor expectations.
-Levonian et al. (2025) \cite{levonian2025designing} explored alignment methods to enhance generative tutors’ outputs, making responses safer, pedagogically appropriate, and closely relevant to student queries, significantly improving multi-turn algebra tutoring dialogues.
-Expanding upon this theme, Scarlatos et al. (2025) \cite{scarlatos2025trainingllmbasedtutorsimprove} argue for the necessity of adaptive AI tutors that subtly adjust responses across dialogues, strategically guiding students toward correct understanding without explicit intervention.
-They operationalized this idea by generating multiple potential tutor replies at each conversational turn and then assessing them with a student model—which predicts students’ subsequent correctness—and a pedagogical evaluator.
-By ranking tutor responses based on these dual criteria, they successfully fine-tuned a new tutor model through direct preference optimization, thereby rewarding interactions that consistently promoted student learning.
+For instance, \citet{feng2024courseassist} develop \textit{CourseAssist}, a system that grounds tutor-generated responses explicitly in course syllabi and lecture notes, ensuring alignment with instructor expectations. \citet{levonian2025designing} explore alignment methods to enhance generative tutors' outputs, making responses safer, pedagogically appropriate, and closely relevant to student queries, significantly improving multi-turn algebra tutoring dialogues.
+Expanding upon this theme, \citet{scarlatos2025trainingllmbasedtutorsimprove} argue for the necessity of adaptive AI tutors that subtly adjust responses across dialogues, strategically guiding students toward correct understanding without explicit intervention.
+They operationalize this idea by generating multiple potential tutor replies at each conversational turn and then assessing them with a student model---which predicts students' subsequent correctness---and a pedagogical evaluator.
+By ranking tutor responses based on these dual criteria, they successfully fine-tune a new tutor model through direct preference optimization, thereby rewarding interactions that consistently promoted student learning.

-\paragraph{Bridging Research and Real Classrooms}
+\subparagraph{Bridging Research and Real Classrooms}

+New benchmark work makes the tutoring side of the subsection substantially more concrete.
+KMP-Bench \citep{shi2026kmp} evaluates pedagogical intelligence in K--8 mathematics through both dialogue-based and verifiable tutoring tasks, while MRBench \citep{maurya2025mrbench} audits 192 tutoring conversations and 1,596 responses across eight pedagogical dimensions.
+TutorBench \citep{srinivasa2025tutorbench} adds 1,490 rubric-backed samples centered on explanation, feedback, and hinting, and SAFETUTORS \citep{hazra2026safetutors} explicitly measures pedagogical safety failures that only emerge in extended tutoring dialogues.

+At the dataset level, EduDial \citep{wei2025edudial} contributes 34,250 teacher-student dialogue sessions covering 345 knowledge points, TeachLM \citep{perczel2025teachlm} leverages 100,000 hours of authentic one-on-one tutoring data and uses synthetic students for scalable multi-turn evaluation, and ConvoLearn \citep{sharma2026convolearn} introduces 2,134 dialogic tutoring dialogues grounded in knowledge-building theory. \citet{steindl2025prompt} release the GMADE tertiary-level math tutoring conversations and show that prompt moderation alone can underperform unmoderated tutoring, while \citet{scarlatos2026simulated} demonstrate that realistic student simulation remains difficult even when prompting, SFT, and preference optimization are combined.